Nikki010101/assignment2-Kasuvojula/AboutMe.md

 Taking up Math, Physics and Chemistry laid the foundation for my degree in engineering.
 With a good score of 97.3%, I went to the Gokaraju Rangaraju Institute of Engineering and Technology to pursue Civil Engineering.
-My undergraduate program has given me broad and across-the-board exposure to core subjects like Engineering Drawing, Engineering Mechanics, Building Materials and Construction Planning.And I am good at arts and craftsy, I really enjoy making something creative.
+My undergraduate program has given me broad and across-the-board exposure to core subjects like Engineering Drawing, Engineering Mechanics, Building Materials and Construction Planning.And I am good at arts and crafts, I really enjoy making something creative.

 ![image](https://github.com/Nikki010101/assignment2-Kasuvojula/blob/main/Screenshot%202022-08-31%20184006.png)